Nina Pinzarrone

-Nina Pinzarrone (born 24 November 2006) is a Belgian figure skater.
-She placed fifth at the 2023 European Championships and eleventh at the 2022 World Junior Championships.
-She is the 2022 Latvia Trophy silver medalist and a two-time (2020, 2022) Belgian junior national champion.
+Nina Pinzarrone (born November 24, 2006) is a Belgian figure skater.
+She is a two-time European bronze medalist (2024 and 2025) and a two-time ISU Grand Prix medalist, one of only two Belgian women to have medaled at those events.
+She placed eleventh at both the 2023 World Championships and the 2022 World Junior Championships.

+At the domestic level, she is the 2024 and 2025 Belgian national champion and a two-time (2020, 2022) national junior champion.

 Personal life

-Pinzarrone was born on 24 November 2006 in Brussels, Belgium.
-Her father Mario Pinzarrone is of Italian origin, while her mother, Laurence Novalet, is Belgian (Walloon).
+Pinzarrone was born on November 24, 2006, in Brussels, Belgium.
+Her father, Mario Pinzarrone, is of Italian origin, while her mother, Laurence Novalet, is a Belgian from Brussels.
 She has an older sister, Lily, who is also a figure skater.
-Nina's mother tongue is French but she skates in Flanders and goes to school in Dutch.
+Pinzarrone's mother tongue is French, but she skates in Flanders and goes to school in Dutch.
 Because her father is of Italian heritage, she studied the Italian language for a year as a fourth language but does not speak it.
+She is currently studying for a degree in nutrition.

 Career

 Early years

 Pinzarrone began learning how to skate in 2010 at the age of three.
 She followed her sister Lily, who became interested after watching figure skating on television.
+She began working with her coach Ans Bocklandt at age 4 in 2011.

 2021–22 season: International junior debut

 Pinzarrone made her international junior and ISU Junior Grand Prix debuts in August at the 2022 JGP France II, the second of two JGP events hosted in Courchevel, France.
 She placed fifth in the short program and sixth in the free skate to place sixth overall.
 At her second JGP assignment, the 2022 JGP Slovenia, Pinzarrone replicated her short program and free skate placements from Courchevel but finished fifth in the overall standings.

-Pinzarrone did not compete again until November when she handily won her second Belgian junior national title.
+Pinzarrone did not compete again until November, when she handily won her second Belgian junior national title.
 Following her win, between December 2021 and February 2022, she claimed the junior women's titles at the Santa Claus Cup, the Icelab International Cup, and the Dragon Trophy.
 She finished seventh at the Challenge Cup in March.

 In April, Pinzarrone competed at her first World Junior Championship.
 There, she was seventh in the short program but fell to sixteenth in the free skate after a series of mishaps, ultimately winding up in eleventh overall.